joshuaferrara/node-csgo/README.md

 Requests current live game info for given user.
 Listen for the `matchList` event for the game coordinator's response.

-### `requestGame(matchid, outcomeid, token)`
+### `requestGame(string matchid, string outcomeid, int token)`

-Requests info about game.
-We still don't know for sure what we should use as outcomeid and token.
+Requests info about game given a matchId, outcomeId, and token for a game (Tip: These can be found with the Sharecode decoder).
 Listen for the `matchList` event for the game coordinator's response.

 ### `requestWatchInfoFriends(arguments)`